vcokltfre/tutorial-old/content/tutorial/12-errors.md

 The parameters are exactly the same as a command error, but this time instead of using a decorator from a command, we're using a listener, `on_command_error`.
 As with the per-command error handler we now want to do logic to determine what message to send the user:

 {{< tip "warning" >}}
 This is not a complete error handler.
 There are exceptions missing, and I do not intend to include them.
 This is to dissuade people from simply copying the error handler for themselves.
 I can't stress enough how important it is for learning that people try things for themselves rather than copying code.
-For all of the errors you might need to handle here, I advise reading the [discord.py docs on errors].
+For all of the errors you might need to handle here, I advise reading the [discord.py docs on exceptions](https://discordpy.readthedocs.io/en/latest/ext/commands/api.html#exceptions).
 In addition, some of the errors here have multiple derived exceptions, such as `UserInputError`, by all means make more specific error handlers which have specialised messages for each exception!
 {{< /tip >}}

 ```py